IFMW01/iclr_func/_posts/2025-05-07-distill-example.md

 #   - please use this format rather than manually creating a markdown table of contents.
 toc:
   - name: Why the functional perspective
-  - name: Images and Figures
     subsections:
+    - name: Popular methods for functional analysis
-    - name: Interactive Figures
+  - name: TDODO
   - name: Citations
   - name: Footnotes
   - name: Code Blocks